 Are Your Students Cheating?

 Some people think that cheating is a normal part of school.
 They believe that there have always been and always will be cheating students.
 It has been found, however, that cheating can have far more serious consequences than just a teacher being duped into believing that her students actually understand material they really do not.
-According to a study conducted by S. Nonis and C. Swift (2001), "students who engage in dishonest acts in college classes are more likely to engage in dishonest acts in the workplace.”
-(Student Cheating Habits: A Predictor of Workplace Deviance) Obviously, considering the long-term consequences, cheating should be taken seriously and steps to curtail it should be taken immediately, if they have not already been taken.
+Students who engage in classroom cheating are less likely to make good moral choices as they move through life.
+Obviously, considering the long-term consequences, cheating should be taken seriously and steps to curtail it should be taken immediately, if they have not already been taken.